7.13 Actions and Decisions of the Conference

 The need for a Child Protection Plan should be considered separately in respect of each child in the family or household.

-If a Child is made the subject of a Child Protection Plan
+If a Child has a Child Protection Plan

-Where a child is made the subject of a Child Protection Plan, it is the role of the Conference to consider and make decisions on how agencies, professionals and the family should work together to ensure that the child will be safeguarded from Significant Harm in the future.
+Where a child has a Child Protection Plan, it is the role of the Conference to consider and make decisions on how agencies, professionals and the family should work together to ensure that the child will be safeguarded from Significant Harm in the future.
 This should enable both professionals and the family to understand exactly what is expected of them and what can they expect of others.

 The Chair must ensure that the following tasks are completed: